collaborative-robotics/documentation/docs/pages/introduction.rst

 typical industrial robots.
 It is not intended for mobile robots.
 Typical use cases include:

-* Teleoperation with or without force feedback, using any master input device to teleoperate any slave robot
+* Teleoperation with or without force feedback, using any input device (leader) to teleoperate any follower robot

-  * Teleoperation over high-speed links, for example when master and slave are controlled from same computer or from computers with high-speed local connection
+  * Teleoperation over high-speed links, for example when leader and follwer are controlled from same computer or from computers with high-speed local connection

   * Teleoperation with lower-quality channels, such as over the Internet.
 These may have lower bandwidth and/or significant latency.

-* Autonomous (CNC-style) motion on the slave robot
+* Autonomous (CNC-style) motion on the follower robot

-* Virtual fixtures on the master robot
+* Virtual fixtures on the leader robot

 *****************